google-github-actions/auth/docs/TROUBLESHOOTING.md

 1. Enable `Admin Read`, `Data Read`, and `Data Write` [Audit Logging][cal] for Identity and Access Management (IAM) in your Google Cloud project.

+    > [!WARNING]
+    >
-    > **❗️ WARNING!** This will increase log volume which may increase costs.
+    > This will increase log volume which may increase costs.
+You can disable
-    > You can disable this audit logging after you have debugged the issue.
+    > this audit logging after you have debugged the issue.

     Try to authenticate again, and then explore the logs for your Workload Identity Provider and Workload Identity Pool.
 Sometimes these error messages